 Taking $\epsilon' = \frac{\delta}{k}$ completes the proof. \end{proof} \begin{remark} The above proof also shows that with probability at least $1- e^{-\Omega(n)}$, at least $(1- \frac{k\lambda}{k\lambda-1} e^{-c_1n/2})$ fraction of $k$-factors in graph $G$ satisfy $\ell(H,H^*) \ge \frac{2\delta}{k}$. \end{remark} \begin{proof}[Proof of~\prettyref{lmm:Mgood}] Applying~\prettyref{lmm:enumeration}, we get that

 The conclusion follows by applying Markov's inequality. \end{proof}

-In order to prove Lemma C.2, we will provide an algorithm for constructing a large number of $k$-factors in $|\Mbad|$.
-The initialization step, defined by the algorithm below, reserves a set of vertex-disjoint edges from the graph $H^*$.
+In order to prove \prettyref{lmm:Mbad}, we will provide an algorithm for constructing a large number of $k$-factors in $|\Mbad|$.
+The initialization step, defined in Algorithm \ref{alg:matching}, reserves a set of vertex-disjoint edges from the graph $H^*$.
 These reserved edges will be used to connect the trees we will find into long cycles in the second stage.
-Note that the algorithm (and the others that follow) require knowledge of $H^*$, so this is meant as a construction by the analyst rather than a procedure of the estimator. \FloatBarrier
+Note that the algorithm (and the others that follow) require knowledge of $H^*$, so this is meant as a construction by the analyst rather than a procedure of the estimator.

-\FloatBarrier Let us explain the definitions of $\mathcal{A}$ and $\mathcal{F}$ in the last step.
+Let us explain the definitions of $\mathcal{A}$ and $\mathcal{F}$ in the last step.
 These two sets will be updated in the tree-construction stage.
 The set $\mathcal{A}$ will remain the set of unreserved vertices that have not appeared as a vertex in any tree, while $\mathcal{F}$ will remain the set of unreserved vertices whose incident edges have not been inspected in the construction.
 Crucially, our initialization ensures that \emph{each vertex in $\mathcal{F}$ has exactly $k$ planted neighbors in $\mathcal{A}$} and hence the name of ``full-branching''.
 This fact will remain true throughout our construction.

 Algorithm \ref{alg:tree-construction} constructs two-sided alternating trees, according to the following definition; see also Figure \ref{fig:tree}. \begin{definition} A two-sided alternating tree, denoted $(L,R)$, contains a red edge connecting the roots of $L$ and $R$.
 The subtrees $L$ and $R$ alternate blue edges and red edges on all paths from the roots to the leaves.
 We also say that a vertex is blue (resp. red) if the edge from it to its parent is blue (resp. red). \end{definition}